About

 His current research projects include:

-- the development of “series wai” or “Thai Boys Love” media since 2014
+the development of “series wai” or “Thai Boys Love”, including:

--the study of Korean popular culture fandom in Japan and Australia, particularly focussing on:
+-the study of Korean popular culture fandom among LGBTQ+ fans:

 Details about his teaching philosophy can be found here.